DS4SD/docling/CONTRIBUTING.md

 ## Legal

 Each source file must include a license header for the MIT Software.
-Using the SPDX format is the simplest approach. e.g.
+Using the SPDX format is the simplest approach, e.g.

 ```